Pickle Like a Boss: At-home Pickling Recipe

 Once the brine is done steaming, strain out the spices from the pot and reserve.
 Bring the brine to a boil again.

-Divide the reserved spices, dill (or any other herbs) and garlic into even amounts and place into jars.
+For dill pickles, Divide the reserved spices, dill (or any other herbs) and garlic into even amounts and place into jars.
 We also recommend adding red onion, green onion, cilantro, sage, jalapeno or chile peppers.
 Next, pack the jars with the vegetables so that there isn’t much space between them.
 Pour the hot brine into the jars within 1/2-inch from the top.
 Gently tap the jars on a counter to release any air bubbles.
 Cap the jars as tight as possible, and let them cool.
 Place jars in the refrigerator for 48 hours.
 For a more developed flavor, let the jars sit for longer.

 * Best enjoyed after a week or two of pickling time.
 These must be refrigerated!